apacheignite/documentation/interactive-sql/data-analysis-with-apache-zeppelin.md

   `git clone https://github.com/apache/incubator-zeppelin.git`
   2. Build Zeppelin from sources
   `cd incubator-zeppelin`
-  `mvn clean install -Dignite-version=1.2.0-incubating -DskipTests` [block:callout]
+  `mvn clean install -Dignite-version=1.7.0 -DskipTests` [block:callout]
 {
   "type": "success",
-  "title": "Building Zeppelin with specific Ignite version", "body": "You can use `ignite-version` property for build Zeppelin with specific Ignite version.
-Use version `1.1.0-incubating` or later."
+  "title": "Building Zeppelin with specific Ignite version", "body": "You can use `ignite-version` property for build Zeppelin with a specific Ignite version.
+Use version `1.7.0` or later."
 }
 [/block]